invidian/secure-and-reproducible-arch-linux/README.md

   <dt name="3-2-1-backup-rule">3-2-1 Backup Rule</dt>
   <dd>Backup rule saying you should always have at least <b>3</b> copies of your data, store <b>2</b> backup copies on different devices or storage media and keep at least <b>1</b> backup copy offsite.</dd>
   <dt name="snowflake">Snowflake</dt>
-  <dd>Snowflakes are servers/machines, which configuration has drifted from original or automated configuration.
-This is not desired, as such machines are hard to reproduce, which makes recovery harded when they break.</dd>
+  <dd>Snowflake is servers/machines, which configuration has drifted from original or automated configuration.
+Such drift is not desired, as configuration of such machines are hard to reproduce, which makes the recovery process harded when machine breaks.</dd>
   <dt name="secure-os">Secure OS</dt>
   <dd>Operating System focused on security and privacy, for example <a href="https://tails.boum.org/">Tails</a>.</dd>
   <dt name="gpg-master-key">GPG Master Key</dt>